canonical/cilium-rocks/docs/fips.md

 (SDS) or Network Policy Discovery Service (NPDS)
 - **Cryptographic Processing**: TLS handshakes and certificate validation

-### Using zig to link against specigic glibc versions
+### Using zig to link against specific glibc versions

 The Cilium helm chart, which is used to deploy Cilium on a Kubernetes cluster and utilizes this image, has a few init containers that copy binaries from